 This section addresses the accounting for foreign currency transactions and foreign operations, and how to translate financial statements into a presentation currency.
-Accounting for financial instruments denominated in a foreign currency and hedge accounting of foreign currency items are dealt with in Sections 11 & 12.
+Accounting for financial instruments that derive their value from the change in a specified foreign exchange rate and hedge accounting of foreign currency items are dealt with in Section 12.